 Organizational Meetings

-Election of Chairperson and Vice-Chairperson
+Election of Chair and Vice-Chair

-At the first regular meeting in January following the election of Board members, the Board shall elect a chairperson and vice-chairperson.
+At the first regular meeting in January following the election of Board members, the Board shall elect a Chair and Vice-Chair.

-Term of Office for Chairperson and Vice-Chairperson
+Term of Office for Chair and Vice-Chair

-The chairperson and vice-chairperson shall serve two (2) year terms beginning immediately following their election.
+The Chair and Vice-Chair shall serve a term prescribed by the Board, not to exceed two (2) years.

+Review of Budget Procedures and Responsibilities

+Upon the election of a Chair and Vice-Chair, each Board shall review, with the Superintendent and the Finance Officer, the specific procedures and responsibilities of the Board and District employees relating to the District budget.
+The review shall not count toward the annual in-service training requirements.

 Reference:

 KRS 160.160